Matawai 1908 - Now

 Matawai is located on the upper reaches of the Motu River on State Highway 2 between Gisborne and Opotiki at an altitude of 540 m.
 Life in the small settlement centres on agriculture.

 Farming developed in the district once bush began to be cleared in the late 1800s.
 Settlers cleared it with axe as well as fire, and charred stumps make for a stark backdrop to images of Matawai during this time.
-Rail and road way builders, as well as sawmill workers and their families, also lived in and around Matawai.
+Rail and roadway builders, sawmill workers and their families also lived in and around Matawai.

 Around the time students first began to attend Matawai School in 1908, the little village of Matawai was growing.
 Sections for the Matawai township were surveyed and made available for sale in 1912.
 By the 1920s it was a thriving township and boasted street lights and a railway station receiving several trains a day.
 Some reports say there were up to six general stores in Matawai around this time.

 Dairy farming became established in the district once the railway began operating.
-Dairy farmers separated cream from the milk and sent it to Gisborne for butter making.
-The skim milk was fed to pigs.
+Dairy farmers separated the cream from the milk and sent it to Gisborne for butter making while the skim milk was fed to pigs.

 Following the closure of the railway in 1958 dairy farming ceased in the district.
 However dairy farming made a return in 2009 with milk being transported by road for processing.

-Most land owners today are still sheep and beef farming but as well as the return of dairying, there are also some deer and goats being farmed.
+Most land owners today are still sheep and beef farming but alongside the return of dairying, there are now deer and goats being farmed.

 As always with land use at the centre of a community’s economy, agricultural contractors and their families are a mainstay in the area.
 Robb Brothers Matawai Transport company has been around for over a century.

 Matawai village itself has flourished and diminished over the years in line with social, agricultural and economic trends.
-At different times over the century Matawai village has had a cobbler, railway station, sale yards, a post office, hotel, general stores, telephone exchange and a butcher.
-Nowadays the village features a petrol station, PGG Wrightson Matawai http://pggwrightson.co.nz/ for farm supplies, Hard Drive Cafe and Shop Matawai https://www.facebook.com/Hard-Drive-Caf%C3%A9-Matawai-192944037561262/, two churches, Matawai Memorial Hall, and the Matawai Hotel.
+At different times over the century, Matawai village has had a cobbler, a railway station, sale yards, a post office, a hotel, general stores, a telephone exchange and a butcher.
+Nowadays the village features a petrol station, PGG Wrightson Matawai http://pggwrightson.co.nz/ for farm supplies, camp ground and store, two churches, Matawai Memorial Hall and the Matawai Hotel. which is currently closed.
 North of the township is Robb Brothers Matawai transport company.
-Kerry Fogarty Excavators Ltd, Gebert Contracting, as well as fencers, shearers, shepherds and farm labourers continue to contribute to the economic and social health of Matawai.
+Kerry Fogarty Excavators Ltd and Gebert Contracting as well as fencers, shearers, shepherds and farm labourers continue to contribute to the economic and social health of Matawai.
+Many of the original families are still in the area.

 These days people travelling through Matawai village are making more use of tourism opportunities.
 These include the Motu Trails www.motutrails.co.nz, Hazelwood Hunting and Fishing Lodge http://www.motufishing.co.nz or http://www.newzealand.com/in/plan/business/hazelwood-hunting-and-fishing-lodge/, and Rata Hills Cottage Home Stay https://www.holidayhouses.co.nz/properties/2715.asp.
-Other events taking place in or around Matawai include The Motu Challenge http://www.motuchallenge.co.nz/ and The New Zealand Rally Champs http://nzrallychamps.co.nz/event/rnd4-bntgisbornerally/ which takes drivers over the ruthless Rakauroa Road.
-Normal public amenities are available in the village.
+Other events taking place in or around Matawai include The Motu Challenge http://www.motuchallenge.co.nz/ and The New Zealand Rally Champs http://nzrallychamps.co.nz/event/rnd4-bntgisbornerally/ which takes drivers over the rugged Rakauroa Road.
+Public amenities are available in the village.
 Healthcare is available at the Turanga Health Matawai doctor’s clinic on Tuesday afternoons.
 Matawai Police Station is across the road and Matawai Volunteer Fire Brigade is just behind it.
-Like many New Zealand rural communities strong connections exist not only among the people of Matawai, but also between the people and the place.
+Like many New Zealand rural communities, strong connections exist not only among the people of Matawai but also between the people and the place.
 If you are quiet enough during April you should be able to hear the roar of the wild stags.
-Hang around a little longer and you will see a cheeky New Zealand weka darting in front of you.
+Hang around a little longer and you may see a cheeky New Zealand weka darting out in front of you.
 It’s these things that make this area unique.
-The relationship between the land and the rural community has ensures Matawai continues to be a vital lively place to live.
+The relationship between the land and the rural community has ensured Matawai continues to be a vital, lively place to live.

 The school 1908 - Now